 Virginia took a different approach with S 15.
 As of July 2022 insurance companies will be authorized to offer policies employers can purchase to provide paid leave benefits for their workers.
 This new law includes neither an employer mandate nor a payroll tax.

-Georgia (H 146) and Utah (S100) passed narrower focus limiting who qualifies, how long paid leave can be taken and what life events make an employee eligible to receive the benefit.
+Georgia (H 146), South Carolina (S 11) and Utah (S 100) passed narrower focus limiting who qualifies, how long paid leave can be taken and what life events make an employee eligible to receive the benefit.

 Rhode Island’s paid leave program, enacted in 2013, provides employees with four weeks of leave.
 In 2021, with the signing of H 6090, legislators increased the benefit amount to five weeks beginning in 2022 and then to six weeks in 2023.